All Episodes

 Robert Rector, who is my all-time favorite think tank guy, and he's at the Heritage Foundation, expert on poverty and related subjects.

-And back on July 19th, Robert Rector wrote the governor's letter requesting these waivers.
+And back on July 19th, Robert Rector wrote the governor's letter requesting these waivers makes no mention at all of waiving work requirements under the Temporary Assistance for Needy Families program.

 That's welfare reform.

-Here the Republican governor's letter proposed raising the mandatory participation rates imposed on states from 50 to 70% of the adult TANF caseload.
+Here, the Republican governor's letter proposed raising the mandatory participation rates imposed on states from 50 to 70 percent of the adult tanned caseload.

-They did not ask for waivers from the work require requirements.
+They did not ask for waivers from the work requirements.

 Jay Carney, LeBolt, and the regime are lying fully about this.